Diffusion Models for Constrained Domains: Experimental results

 \section{Experimental results}

-To illustrate the modelling ability of the constrained diffusion models introduced in \cref{sec:constrained_diffusion_models}, we first construct a series of increasingly difficult synthetic tasks on convex polytopes such as the hypercube and simplex in \cref{subsec:synthetic_data}.
-We then demonstrate their practical applicability for two real-world problems from robotics and molecular biology.
-In particular in \cref{subsec:psd_matrices}, we show that these models are able to model distributions on the space of $d\times d$ symmetric positive definite (SPD) matrices $S_{++}^d$ under trace constraints, a setting that is essential to describing and controlling the motions and exerted forces of robotic platforms \citep{yoshikawa1985manipulability}.
-Our dataset is taken from \citep{jaquier2021geometry}, see \Cref{sec:robotic_arm} for details.
-In \cref{subsec:protein_loops}, we map the problem of modelling the conformational ensembles of proteins under positional constraints on their endpoints, to the product manifold of a convex polytope and a torus \citep{han2006inverse}.
-We refer the read to \cref{sec:exp_details} for more details on the experimental setup.
-Additionally, the codebase will be made public upon publication.
+To demonstrate the practical utility of the constrained diffusion models introduced in \cref{sec:constrained_diffusion_models}, we evaluate them on a series of increasingly difficult synthetic tasks on convex polytopes, including the hypercube and the simplex, in \cref{subsec:synthetic_data}.
+We then highlight their applicability to real-world settings by considering two problems from robotics and protein design.
+In particular, we show that our models are able to learn distributions over the space of $d\times d$ symmetric positive definite (SPD) matrices $S_{++}^d$ under trace constraints in \cref{subsec:psd_matrices}---a setting that is essential to describing and controlling the motions and exerted forces of robotic platforms \citep{jaquier2021geometry}.
+In \cref{subsec:protein_loops}, we use the parametrisation introduced in \cite{han2006inverse} to map the problem of modelling the conformational ensembles of proteins under positional constraints on their endpoints to the product manifold of a convex polytope and a torus.
+The code is available \href{https://github.com/oxcsml/constrained-diffusion}{here}.
+We refer the reader to \cref{sec:exp_details} for more details on the experimental setup.